+(1) This link configuration is defined for future use.
+It is optional and not subject to testing.

+(2) The baseband shall employ a root raised cosine filter.

-***) Given as padding + FEC tail bits, where the tail bits are according to Table 6, refer to C 4.6 Data Structures.
+(3) Given as padding + FEC tail bits, where the tail bits are according to Table 7, refer to C 4.6 Data Structures.

-2 See definition of CQI in C 4.8.
-Minimum CQI is defined at PER = 1% + 0.5 dB margin for synchronization and implementation losses.

-Table 8 - VDE-TER Link ID parameters
+Table 9 - VDE-TER Link ID parameters